Berkel Domestic Slicers

 Choosing the Right Berkel Slicer for Your Home

-Berkel is an iconic brand associated with precision slicing for over a century, with roots dating back to the invention of the first mechanical slicer in the late 19th century.
-Today, their home ranges bring that expertise into everyday kitchens without unnecessary complexity.
+Berkel is a brand associated with precision slicing for over a century, with roots dating back to the invention of the first mechanical slicer in the late 19th century.
+Their home ranges bring that expertise into everyday kitchens without unnecessary complexity.

 Home Line Plus 250 Slicer in glossy red finish with chromed steel blade, ideal for home kitchens.
 Compact design with safety tilt-lock feature.

-The Home Line range is ideal for most UK households.
-It delivers professional-level results in a compact format that is easy to live with day to day.
-With adjustable thickness across 18 settings, it allows fine slices for salami and charcuterie or thicker cuts for cooked meats, sausages, and sandwiches.
-It suits everyday cooking, entertaining, sharing boards, and bread slicing when fitted with the appropriate blade.
+The Berkel Home Line is suited to most UK households.
+It delivers professional-level results in a compact format that is easy to use day to day.
+With adjustable thickness across 18 settings, it handles fine slices for salami and charcuterie through to thicker cuts for cooked meats, sausages, and sandwiches.
+It works well for everyday cooking, entertaining, sharing boards, and bread slicing when fitted with the appropriate blade.

 Berkel Red Line Slicers